jlinoff/pam/README.md

 the rocket), which gets hard to remember for many sites with many made up secrets.

-Or, you might want to keep a note to remind of little details about the account (like your favorite customer service) but since you can always add new fields _after_ you create a record, leaving them out for now is not a big deal.
+Or, you might want to keep a note to remind you of little details about the account (like your favorite customer service representative) but since you can always add new fields _after_ you create a record, leaving them out for now is not a big deal.

 Here is what a simple account record might look like.